jjzhang166/Face_Verification/README.md

 # Face_Verification
-Using deep learning model as feature extractor and joint-bayesian as classifier, implemented in C++
+Using deep learning model as feature extractor and joint-bayesian as classifier,

+to classify two faces belong to same person or different people.